 Institution Name Under Contract Since

-Bank of America 1983

-Bank of the West (3rd Party Custodian) 1996
+Bank of Montreal (3rd Party Custodian) 2023

 Tri-Counties Bank 2011

 11000.
 Criteria for Selecting Brokers and Dealers

 To eliminate risk in making investments under this Policy, all investments will be made only through qualified brokers/dealers.
 All Broker/dealers that wish to become qualified bidders for investment transactions with the County shall submit a "Broker/Dealer Questionnaire" and all required documents set forth in this questionnaire.
 Broker/Dealers will be selected based upon fulfilling the requirements and upon the recommendation of the Treasurer and will be reviewed annually.
 Selection of broker/dealers from among the primary dealers, major money center banks and other firms shall be based upon the following criteria: